SAP-archive/cloud-cap-nodejs-codejam/exercises/02/readme.md

 1. What are the annotations in the metadata document describing, and where do they come from?

 1. What does the Books entityset resource contain right now?

+1. What happened to the node process when you accessed the entityset?
+Can you think of reasons why this happened?